 If you can, use a credit card

 There are laws to limit your liability to fraudulent credit card charges, but you may not have the same level of protection for your debit cards.

 When using a debit card, check your bank statements and balances often for any fraudulent charges.
 Immediately notify your bank or financial institution and, if need be, local law enforcement if your statements do not seem accurate.
 For further protection, visit any First Financial Bank location to enroll in debit card alerts to ensure you have control of your spending.

-Monitor your spending and prevent fraudulent purchases by enrolling in SMS account alerts.
+Monitor your spending and prevent fraudulent purchases by via SMS account alerts.